 Let’s take a more detailed look at the metrics you need to calculate economic order quantity:

-Annual Demand (D)
+Annual demand (D)

 This is the number of products you expect to sell within a year.
 The best way of forecasting annual demand is to look at your historical sales data for a specific time period and calculate the average number of products sold in a year.

-Setup Costs (S)
+Setup costs (S)

 This refers to all the costs incurred when making a single purchase order.
 These include the cost of packaging, shipping, handling, and delivery.
-However, the purchase cost is not part of setup costs.
+However, the purchase cost is not part of the setup costs.

-Holding Cost (H)
+Holding cost (H)